Stretch Your Wardrobe: 7 Ways to Save on Maternity Wear

 Before you run out to your closest maternity store and buy a new wardrobe, consider these creative ways to help extend the life of your pre-pregnancy clothes and save money on maternity must-haves.

 1. Think practically

 Even if you plan to use your maternity wardrobe on your next pregnancy, remember you may not be pregnant during the same season and you may be a different size.
-Also keep in mind you won’t be in your maternity wardrobe forever, so make wise decisions about which pieces to purchase.
+Also, keep in mind you won’t be in your maternity wardrobe forever, so make wise decisions about which pieces to purchase.

 2. Extend your pre-pregnancy jeans

-The belly band is a marvelous invention which literally extends the waist on your jeans.
+The belly band is a marvelous invention that literally extends the waist on your jeans.
 Even if you gain a little weight outside of your belly, try buying regular jeans in a larger size and add a belly band.
 You’ll likely end up in those regular jeans after your baby is born anyway, saving you from buying maternity jeans after the fact.

 3. Buy the basics

 Basics like a stretchy one-size cami, tanks, t-shirts and belly bands are good buys at maternity stores.
 These basics can last through multiple pregnancies and be worn on their own or layered under sweaters for colder months.
 Since most maternity shops charge a premium, sign up for their e-newsletters to get notified about sales and promotions.